Skip to main content

 Metabolic Optimization for Cardiovascular Protection

-The does not exist in isolation.
+The cardiovascular system does not exist in isolation.
 Its health is profoundly affected by the body’s overall metabolic state.
 The GH/IGF-1 axis has powerful lipolytic effects, meaning it promotes the breakdown of fats for energy.
 This has several positive downstream consequences for cardiovascular health.

 Peptide therapies are often associated with a reduction in visceral fat, the metabolically active fat stored around the organs that is a known contributor to systemic inflammation and insulin resistance.
 Furthermore, clinical observations often show an improvement in lipid profiles, including a decrease in low-density lipoprotein (LDL) cholesterol and triglycerides.